-Transcripts and coursework: Applicants must submit transcripts of all institutions attended.
-At the time of the application the student must demonstrate the ability to complete all required pre-professional coursework prior to enrollment in the first semester of the program.
-At the time of application, all prerequisite coursework must be completed within the last seven years.
-Both Anatomy and Physiology must be complete at the time of application and no more than 9 hours of prerequisites courses can be in progress for the application file to be reviewed.
+2. Transcripts and coursework – Applicants must submit official transcripts in English (or translated to English) of all previous college work (official means an original with the seal that comes directly from the issuing institution to ACU).
+The transcript must indicate a bachelor’s degree from a regionally accredited college or university.
+Admissions are made on the assumption that applicants will have the bachelor’s degree by the time of matriculation, and if not, the Graduate School admission is void.
+At the time of the application, applicants must demonstrate the ability to complete all required pre-professional coursework prior to enrollment in the first semester of the program.
+In addition, all prerequisite coursework must be completed within seven years prior to enrollment.
+Both Anatomy and Physiology must be complete at the time of application and no more than 9 hours of prerequisite courses can be in progress for the application file to be reviewed.
 AP and CLEP credit will not be accepted for any prerequisite course.

-GPA: An overall GPA of 3.2 is required to apply.
+3. GPA – An overall GPA of 3.2 and a minimum prerequisite GPA of 3.25 is required to apply.
 Prerequisite and general science course grades will be reviewed.
-In addition, a “key course” GPA, consisting of Anatomy and Physiology courses, Statistical methods course and Life Span Development course will be scored as a part of the application review process.
-The “key course” GPA will be considered a priority over the overall GPA.
+In addition, a “key course” GPA – consisting of Anatomy and Physiology courses, a statistical methods course, and a Life Span Development course – will be scored as a part of the application review process.
+The key course GPA will be considered a priority over the overall GPA.

-Experience: Applicants are expected to have some knowledge of the occupational therapy profession.
-This can be acquired as volunteer work, observation hours, and/or paid work in a professional occupational therapy setting.
+4. Experience – Applicants are expected to have some knowledge of the occupational therapy profession.
+This can be acquired as volunteer work, observation hours and/or paid work in a professional occupational therapy setting.
 A minimum of 40 hours of observation is required prior to the application deadline.
-80-100 hours of experience is recommended, preferably in more than one occupational therapy setting.
-Please have each site where volunteer/observation and/work hours are obtained fill out the Verification of Hours form provided here.
+Eighty to 100 hours of experience is recommended, preferably in more than one occupational therapy setting.
+Applicants should have each site where volunteer, observation or work hours are obtained complete the Verification of Observation Hours form.

-Personal Essay: The personal essay is an opportunity for the applicant to describe what is meaningful about the profession of occupational therapy that has drawn the applicant to the profession.
-Examples such as occupational therapy observation experiences and/or spiritual/life experiences that relate to choosing occupational therapy, as a profession should be discussed.
+6. Personal Essay – Applicants must complete an essay as part of the application process.
+The essay should be two to three pages, double-spaced with one inch margins, 12 pt. font, and should describe your interest in occupational therapy.
+The personal essay is an opportunity for the applicant to describe what is meaningful about the profession of occupational therapy that has drawn the applicant to the profession.
+Examples such as occupational therapy observation experiences and/or spiritual/life experiences that relate to choosing occupational therapy as a profession should be discussed.